temonc/UX-and-UI-Assignment/README.md

 1. **Login/ Register**

-- Register (First Name, Last Name, Phone Number etc.)
+- Register - First Name, Last Name, Phone Number etc
-- Login (Login with User Name, Email or Phone Number then enter Password)
+- Login - Login with User Name, Email or Phone Number then enter Password

 2. **Campus Select feature where any student enrolled with EIT from around the country can Login and have features (Once Logged in) such as:**